DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches: Experiments

 \subsection{Ablation Study}

-In this section, we conduct ablation analysis on the DepthVanish attack to assess the impact of the hyperparameters $\alpha$ and $\beta$ in the objective function (\reqref{eq:overall_obj}).
+In this section, we conduct ablation analysis on the DepthVanish attack to assess the impact of the hyperparameters $\alpha$ and $\beta$ in the objective function of \reqref{eq:overall_obj}.
 As shown in \figref{fig:ablation}, both parameters are critical for optimal attack performance.
-Specifically, it can be seen that the performance degraded significantly when $\alpha=0$, \ie, the $\mathcal{L}_{entropy}$ is removed from \reqref{eq:overall_obj}, which highlights the importance of the clear interval for attack effectiveness.
+Specifically, it can be seen that the performance degraded significantly when $\alpha=0$, \ie, the $\mathcal{L}_{entropy}$ is removed from \reqref{eq:overall_obj}, which highlights the importance of the clear interval spacing for attack effectiveness.
 Moreover, the total variation constraint $\mathcal{L}_{tv}$ is also important where a clear performance degradation can be observed when $\beta$ decreases below 9.
-In summary, the collaboration of entropy and total variation regularizations effectively enables our DepthVanish patch to achieve the superior attack performance.
+In summary, the synergistic combination of entropy and total variation regularization effectively ensures that our DepthVanish patches achieve the maximal attack performance